-The bill establishes the law enforcement community services grant program (program) in the division of local government in the department to provide grants to law enforcement agencies, local governments, and community organizations to improve community services.
+The act establishes the law enforcement community services grant program in the division of local government in the department to provide grants to law enforcement agencies, local governments, and community organizations to improve community services.
 It establishes a committee to review grant applications and make recommendations on grant awards and establishes a fund from which grants are paid.

 Under current law, the net balance of proceeds received from a forfeiture action are divided evenly between the governmental body of the seizing agency and the managed service organization providing behavioral health in the judicial district (MSO).
-The bill provides that the 50% that went to the MSO is now divided so that the MSO and the new law enforcement community services grant program fund each receive 25%.
+The act provides that the 50% that went to the MSO is now divided so that the MSO and the new law enforcement community services grant program fund each receive 25%.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)